GSA-TTS/rails-template/README.md

 This template will create a new Rails 6.1.x project.

-See the `rails-7` branch for Rails 7.0.x
+See the `main` branch for Rails 7.0.x

 ## Usage